Representation varieties of algebras with nodes: Node splitting and bundles

 \begin{proof} Assume by contradiction that $GL(\bd(x)) \cdot C$ is strictly contained in an irreducible component $C'$ of $\rep_A(\bd)$.
 By Proposition \ref{prop:bijection}, we must have $r_x(C')>r$.
 On the open subset of $C'$ of representations $N$ with $r_x(N)=r_x(C')$, we must have $\dim \ker t_x(N)>r$.
 Since $C'$ is irreducible, this shows that for all representations $N\in C'$, we have $\dim \ker t_x(N)>r$.
 But the assumptions imply that for $M$ (viewed as a representation in $\rep_A(\bd)$), we have $\dim \ker t_x(M)=r$.
 Hence $M\notin C'$, a contradiction. \end{proof}

 Applying recursively Proposition \ref{prop:bijection}, we give an explicit description of the irreducible components of representation varieties for radical square zero algebras.
-All parts of the theorem below appeared elsewhere in various forms, where our $\br$ corresponds to the dimension vector of the semisimple module $T$: \begin{itemize}[leftmargin=1em] \item Part (1) is a consequence of the more general results on varieties of representations with a fixed radical layering for truncated path algebras in \cite{BHZT09} (Theorem 5.3 by way of Proposition 2.2); \item Part (2) is found in \cite[Definition and Comments 3.3]{BCHZ15}; \item Part (3) is equivalent to the representation-theoretic version \cite[Proposition 3.9]{BCHZ15}. \end{itemize} We include our statement and proof for the convenience of the reader who would like a self-contained treatment purely in terms of the quiver and dimension vector.
+All parts of the theorem below appeared elsewhere in various forms, where our $\br$ corresponds to the dimension vector of the semisimple module $T$: \begin{itemize}[leftmargin=1em] \item Part (1) is a consequence of the more general results on varieties of representations with a fixed radical layering for truncated path algebras in \cite{BHZT09} (Theorem 5.3 by way of Proposition 2.2); \item Part (2) is found in \cite[Definition and Comments 3.3]{BCHZ15}; \item Part (3) is equivalent to the representation-theoretic version \cite[Proposition 3.9]{BCHZ15}. \end{itemize} We include a more geometric proof as it implicitly also constructs a resolution of singularities of each $C_\br$, which is used for example in \cite[Corollary 4.2]{collapsechar}. \begin{theorem} Consider a radical square zero algebra $A=\kk Q/\kk Q_{\geq 2}$ and a dimension vector $\bd$.
+For a dimension vector $\br \leq \bd$, we denote by $C_\br$ the closure of the set of representations $M \in \rep_A(\bd)$ such that $r_x(M)=\br(x)$, for all $x\in Q_0$.
+Furthermore, set $\bs=\bd-\br$, and for $x\in Q_0$ let $l_x$ be the number of loops at $x$ and put